BND Hamburger Icon

 These are some of the reasons the government and many prominent healthcare organizations have advocated for a gradual shift to value-based care:

 • Increased patient accessibility: Let’s face it, healthcare is expensive.
-Often, the people most in need of healthcare can’t afford regular doctor Since value-based prioritizes preventive care, long-term provider relationships and chronic condition avoidance, it inherently lowers healthcare costs.
+Often, the people most in need of healthcare can’t afford regular doctor visits.
+Since a value-based approach prioritizes preventive care, long-term provider relationships and chronic condition avoidance, it inherently lowers healthcare costs.
 Healthier patients visit doctors less frequently, so they don’t spend as much money.

 • Increased patient satisfaction: The healthier patients that theoretically result from value-based care will also be happier.
 This benefit speaks for itself, though it’s worth keeping one more thing in mind – happier patients mean happier practitioners.